-Once an emotion is selected it can be moved to the bottom (use smaller Velcro strip to hold the card).
+Once an emotion is selected, it can be moved to the bottom (use a smaller Velcro strip to hold the card).

-Kids can then read and share their feelings: “I am feeling happy because…”
+Kids can then read simple sentences and share their feelings: “I am feeling happy because…”

-You can also use your cards to play some fun classic emotion games.
+You can also use your cards to play some fun classic emotion games and board games.